fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/d3mondev/puredns">-PureDNS : Subdomain bruteforcing tool that improves massdns to accurately handle wildcard subdomains and DNS poisoning. </a>

+<a href="https://securitytrails.com/blog/uniscan">-Uniscan: An RFI, LFI, and RCE Vulnerability Scanner</a>

 <a href="https://github.com/bcoles/jira_scan">-Jira Scan is  a simple remote scanner for Atlassian Jira</a>

 <a href="https://spaceraccoon.github.io/webpack-exploder/">-Webpack Exploder : Unpack the source code of React and other Webpacked Javascript apps!
 Check out Expanding the Attack Surface</a>